 For the first time, patented ATC (Active Tactile Control) Technology makes it possible to detect the tactile reading position on a Braille display in real-time.
 Even if more than one finger is touching the Braille output, ATC can detect the actual reading position reliably.
 The analysis of reading force characteristics, movements and reading speed applied to each tactile pin, detected by ATC, allow us to calculate the current reading position.
 The calculation is accurate for any reading style.
 To detect reading positions opens up new ways to control a device via connected Braille displays.

-Patented ATC technology is exclusively available for the Handy Tech Braille displays Active Star, Active Braille and Modular Evolution.
+Patented ATC technology is exclusively available for the Handy Tech Braille displays Actilino, Active Star, Active Braille and Modular Evolution.

 ATC Assistive Functions

 Knowing the reading position on a Braille display opens up new possibilities to interact with computers.
 Various actions can be triggered when the reading finger reaches a specific position on a Braille display.
 ATC can be used for a multitude of fields of application.
 Assistance for beginners learning Braille or providing additional information at specific reading position for professionals, are only two out of many possibilities.
 For blind computer users, ATC opens up new ways to operate a computer.

 The most commonly used assistive function of ATC is the automatic scrolling.
 By reaching the end of the displayed text, the next line of the text will be displayed automatically on the Braille display.
 Especially when you read a lot of text on a Braille display, this function is a big help.
 On an ordinary Braille display it is necessary to navigate through a text manually using the navigation keys.
 When you read a book like “Gone with the Wind” on a 40 character Braille display you would have to reach for the navigation keys about 20 000 times before you reach the end of the book.
 ATC allows a continuous reading flow on the Braille display without the need of having to press any scrolling button.